CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

 Instructions (delete me)
 ========================

-#### Controls

-* Esc to save an image and exit.
-* Space to save an image.
-Watch the console for the output filename.
-* W/A/S/D and R/F move the camera.
-Arrow keys rotate.

 ## Requirements

-You will need to implement the following features:

-* **NEWLY ADDED:** Work-efficient stream compaction using shared memory across multiple blocks (See *GPU Gems 3* Chapter 39).

 * Features:
+  * Work-efficient stream compaction using shared memory
   * Raycasting from the camera into the scene through an imaginary grid of pixels
     * Casting to plane at distance based on FOV
   * Diffuse surfaces